-Media bias (v_33_o3)
+Media bias (v_33_03)

-V.0 V-Dem v2mebias V_33_03 Question: Is there media bias against opposition parties or candidates?
-Responses: o: The print and broadcast media cover only the official party or candidates, or have no political coverage; or there are no opposition parties or candidates to cover.
-1: The print and broadcast media cover more than just the official party or candidates but all the opposition parties or candidates receive only negative coverage.
-2: The print and broadcast media cover some opposition parties or candidates more or less impartially, but they give only negative or no coverage to at least one newsworthy party or candidate.
-3: The print and broadcast media cover opposition parties or candidates more or less impartially, but they give an exaggerated amount of coverage to the governing party or candidates.
-4: The print and broadcast media cover all newsworthy parties and candidates more or less impartially and in proportion to their newsworthiness.
+Data source V-Dem Original variable v2mebias GSoD name V_33_03 Definition Question: Is there media bias against opposition parties or candidates?
+Responses: The print and broadcast media cover only the official party or candidates, or have no political coverage; or there are no opposition parties or candidates to cover.
+The print and broadcast media cover more than just the official party or candidates but all the opposition parties or candidates receive only negative coverage.
+The print and broadcast media cover some opposition parties or candidates more or less impartially, but they give only negative or no coverage to at least one newsworthy party or candidate.
+The print and broadcast media cover opposition parties or candidates more or less impartially, but they give an exaggerated amount of coverage to the governing party or candidates.
+The print and broadcast media cover all newsworthy parties and candidates more or less impartially and in proportion to their newsworthiness.
 Clarification: Take particular care in rating the year-to-year variation on this question if media bias tends to increase or decrease in election years.
 Coverage can be considered 'more or less impartial' when the media as a whole presents a mix of positive and negative coverage of each party or candidate.
-Ordinal, converted to interval by the measurement model.
-Pemstein et al. (2018) Coppedge et al. (2018: 184) 3.
+Original scale Ordinal, converted to interval by the measurement model.
+Citation Pemstein et al. (2019) Coppedge et al. (2019) Data manipulation for aggregation Indicator of 3.
 Checks on Government 3.3.
-Media integrity BFA to construct subattribute 3.3.
+Media integrity Aggregation BFA to construct subattribute 3.3.
 Media integrity.
-Scaled to range from 0 (lowest score) to 1 (highest score).
-160- 140- 140- 140- 1975 1985 1995 2005 2015
+Final scale Scaled to range from o (lowest score) to 1 (highest score).
+Coverage 1975 1985 1995 2005 2015